smithy-lang/smithy/docs/source/1.0/spec/core/model-validation.rst

     * - literal values
       - Literal values are created when descending into nested properties of an ``id``, ``service``, or projection attribute.
-A literal string is expanded to the the contents of the string with no wrapping quotes.
+A literal string is expanded to the contents of the string with no wrapping quotes.
         A literal integer is expanded to the string representation of the number. [#comparison]_
     * - :ref:`node <node-attribute>`